SAP-samples/btp-setup-automator/docs/SAMPLECONFIG.md

 ### Sample 1 - Plain XSUAA Service

-Let us assume that you want to provision a XSUAA instance via the tool.
-This means that we need to specify the service like that:
+Let us assume that you want to provision an instance of the XSUAA service.
+For that we need to specify the service like this:

 ```json
 {